TheAbsoluteValue/devboard-dashboard/README.md

 `node server/test` to start listening on the port and write to output

-Make sure the ESP32 is on the correct port
+Make sure the ESP32 is on the correct port (usually `/dev/ttyUSB0`)